pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

 5. Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.

-## Limitations

-### SwiftUI
+## SwiftUI limitations

+- SwiftUI tracking of page changes is based on the application events emitted by the following navigation components: `NavigationView`, `TabView`, `NavigationLink`, `ActionSheet`, `Sheets` or `PopOvers`.
+Rendering new views on the page will no be tracked by our SDK.

-- Clickable elements (e.x.
-Buttons / TapGestures) have a transparent background color  or that are created without a set background color (e.x.
-VStack or HStack) may encounter issues with identification by our SDK.
-To resolve this issue invoke the `pendoRecognizeClickAnalytics()` API on the `View` of this element.
+- When encountering tagging issues of clickable elements try calling the `pendoRecognizeClickAnalytics()` API on the `View` of clickable element.

 - The `iOS 16 Navigation APIs` are not supported at the moment.

-- The `PresentationContainer` is not supported at the moment.

 - The `Menu` Control is not supported at the moment.

-### Other Limitations

-- Codeless support for dynamic content on a page (see **) does not exist.
-To remedy such scenarios invoke the `screenContentChanged()` API after the dynamic content has been rendered on the screen.
-    <br><br><i>\*\*
-    Content that is rendered on the screen after the screen's initial load. <br>(e.x. delayed loading of elements or elements/text that update on the screen as a result of a button tapped or a network response) </i>

-## Accessibility Support
+## Accessibility support
 The OS assigns default accessibility values to UI elements in the app if you do not set accessibility values yourself.
 The accessibility identifiers, accessibility labels, and accessibility hints are all collected by Pendo and can be utilized for unique identification of features and pages.<br>

-## Developer Documentation
+## Developer documentation

 - API documentation available [here](TODO:missing-link)